brandon-m-wang/cs198-75/src/web-hw/hw6.md

       ```
   - type: ps
+    paragraph: >-
-    paragraph: Now, we'll head over to `app.js`.
-The first thing you might notice is
+      Now, we'll head over to `app.js`.
+The first thing you might notice is the
-      the `videosMetadata` array.
+      `videosMetadata` array.
 In this project, we're going to use
       `videosMetadata` to represent useful information about our videos.
 In a
       more complex application, we'd probably fetch this data from a database in
       order to create this array.
 However, we'll keep things simple in this
       project.
+Each item in the array is described as follows:

+      ```

+      {
+        id: ID of the video file.
+Corresponds to the file name.
+        thumbnail: Path to generate the thumbnail of the video/
+        description: Short blurb about the video.
+        name: Name of the video.
+      }

+      ```
   - type: ps
     paragraph: >-
       With that, it's time to create our first endpoint!
 It would be quite